-Tips on Increasing Your FICO Score for Home Buying
+Tips on Raising Your FICO Score for Home Buying

-Raise your FICO score to buy a property in Covina with In Home Realty as your real estate agent - 6266087310
+Raise your FICO score to buy a property in Covina with In Home Realty as your agent - 6266087310

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Since we've experienced an economic downturn, however, some people have seen their score drop dramatically because of loss of employment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people usually have a score of 600, but scores are tiered from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score lowered because of unemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
 Some of the pieces in reviewing your FICO score include:

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over time could be more than double that of an individual having a stronger FICO score.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You'll still get approved for a loan with a lower score, but the interest accumulated over time could be more than double that of an individual having a better credit score.

-Improving your credit score is the first step in owning a home.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a better score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+There are plans to improve your score.
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-Raise your FICO score to buy a house in Covina with In Home Realty as your agent - 6266087310
+Raise your FICO score to buy a home in Covina with In Home Realty as your real estate professional - 6266087310

 • Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt sitting on one card.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to one card.

-• Apply for gas station cards or store credit.
-For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always beware of maintaining a large balance for too long because these types of cards more than likely have a larger interest rate.
+• Chain store cards and gas cards.
+For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid maintaining a high balance for more than a couple of billing cycles because these types of cards normally have a surprising interest rate.

-• Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+• Use your credit.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of In Home Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of In Home Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

 Got a Question?